TritonDataCenter/sdcadm/README.md

 A warning that 'sdcadm' is still under development and isn't yet fully ready for use in production upgrades.
-In particular `sdcadm update ...` currently will selection from images build from "master" branches (as opposed to release branches) and by default will select the latest master build.
+In particular `sdcadm update ...` currently will select from images built from "master" branches (as opposed to release branches) and by default will choose the latest master build.
 That is bleeding edge.
 Current work includes full support for update "channels" so that a production datacenter can be set to only get "release" builds.